annabarclay02/MCA-2023/week7.md

 {% include_relative myMeta.html %}

 ### Genre
-The genre for this piece as Alternative/Indie-Pop/Indie-Folk.
+The genre for this piece is Alternative/Indie-Pop/Indie-Folk.
 I chose to add multiple genres as I feel the song, and album on the whole, crosses a variety of genres.

 Taylor Swift is largely renowned for being a pop singer who got her start in country music.
 The albums folklore and evermore are her first transgressions into the Indie-Folk sphere, however, she is still overwhelmingly known for her pop music.